Osnabrück University of Applied Sciences: History

-Today's School of Engineering and Computer Science (in German Ingenieurwissenschaften und Informatik, abbreviated to IuI) arose from the earlier schools of engineering, electrical engineering and computer science as well as materials and processes.
-The School of Business Management and Social Sciences (in German Wirtschafts- und Sozialwissenschaften, abbreviated to WiSo) arose from the previous school of economics, the Institute for Public Management, the Institute for Public Administration (offering professional qualifications for higher service) and the Institute for Healthcare Professionals.
-The School of Agricultural Sciences and Landscape Architecture arose from the two individual schools offering those subjects.
 In 2001, the School of Management, Culture and Technology was established as part of a new organisational superstructure at the Lingen site; it arose from the former schools for Communication and Society, Management and Technology and also the Department for Dual Courses (a cooperative venture with the Emsland Vocational Academy).
 The new Lingen campus was opened in October 2012, following the extension of halls 1 and 2 of the former repair workshop in Lingen.

 During the winter semester of 2011/12, WiSo introduced its new Applied Economics (BA) course – the first of its kind in Germany.
-In February 2012, the cooperative research college “FamiLE – Familiengesundheit im Lebensverlauf” (Family Health in the Course of Life) was founded in conjunction with the University of Witten/Herdecke.
+In February 2012, the cooperative research college "FamiLE – Familiengesundheit im Lebensverlauf" (Family Health in the Course of Life) was founded in conjunction with the Witten/Herdecke University.

 On 19 April 2013, the groundbreaking for the extension of the University of Applied Science (and the University of Osnabrück) into Westerberg took place.
 Lower Saxony's Ministry of Education and Culture invested approximately 23 million euro in the lecture theatre; for the entire new campus, roughly 80 million euro worth of further investment is expected.

-Departments and courses
+Departments

+The university is made up of four departments along with the Institute of Music.